 Take all of these together with plenty of fluids (at least 3 litres per day).
-Other alternatives are Dogadan Form Tea (tea bags available from Turkish stores eg Yasar Halim in Palmers Green) or sennacot for shorter periods.
+Other alternatives are Dogadan Form Tea (tea bags available from Turkish stores e.g. Yasar Halim in Palmers Green) or Senacot for shorter periods.

-- 2. Anti-spasmodics antispasm tablets can be taken but it is probably worthwhile trying more natural remedies such as peppermint (take peppermint tea and peppermint oil capsules three times daily at least - after meals; since eating naturally causes an increase contractility of the bowel, or when you feel the pain) and ginger which are natural antispasmodics. - Stress it is clear that stress plays an important part in IBS.
+- 2. Anti-spasmodics antispasm tablets can be taken but it is probably worthwhile trying more natural remedies such as peppermint (take peppermint tea and peppermint oil capsules (Colpermin) three times daily at least after meals; since eating naturally causes an increase contractility of the bowel, or when you feel the pain) and ginger which are natural antispasmodics. - 3.
+Stress it is clear that stress plays an important part in IBS.

 Unfortunately we all live in a stressful modern life and it is, therefore, impossible to live completely free of stress.
 However, it is a worthwhile exercise trying to make a list of things that you find stressful and ways in which you may reduce these anxieties.
-Examples might include: - Trying to cram slightly less into your daily lifestyle. - Slow down and leave plenty of time for journeys and meals. - Take breaks away from the work place and try to occupy your mind in other ways. - Find a quiet place to relax and wind down. - Try various relaxation techniques (books available in the library advising these techniques). - Sleep well and try to avoid tiredness and irritability. - Try regular exercise or perhaps yoga. - 4.
-Other factors in IBS control some people seem to be helped by excluding caffeine (coffee and tea, Cola and fizzy or gassy drinks) from their diet simply by having decaffeinated products.
+Examples might include:

+- Trying to cram slightly less into your daily lifestyle. - Slow down and leave plenty of time for journeys and meals. - Take breaks away from the work place and try to occupy your mind in other ways. - Find a quiet place to relax and wind down. - Try various relaxation techniques (books available in the library advising these techniques). - Sleep well and try to avoid tiredness and irritability. - Try regular exercise or perhaps yoga. - Other factors in IBS control some people seem to be helped by excluding caffeine (coffee and tea, Cola and fizzy or gassy drinks) from their diet simply by having decaffeinated products.
 Other people report that avoiding very fatty foods seems to help.
 Clearly you cannot exclude everything in your diet and it does vary from person to person.
 If you suffer from a diarrhoea predominant IBS you can take Imodium or Lomotil which can be bought over the counter at pharmacies and will help to control the diarrhoea.
 Smoking also causes spasm of the bowel.

 Control of the symptoms of IBS therefore, relates to changes in diet and lifestyle and probably will not completely eliminate the symptoms but allow you to cope with some of the symptoms when the cycle of IBS is at its peak.
-There are other anti-spasmodic tablets which can be prescribed but it is worthwhile trying more 'natural' remedies and treatments first, and all of the treatments in this information leaflet are safe and healthy to continue using and will not 'damage' your bowel.
+You can also try other anti-spasmodic tablets (Mebeverine 135mg three times daily or Buscopan 20mg three times a day) which do not need to be prescribed (you can buy these yourself at the chemist along with the Colpermin above) and although 'stronger tablets' can be prescribed, it is worthwhile trying more 'natural' remedies and treatments first, and all of the treatments in this information leaflet are safe and healthy to continue using and will not 'damage' your bowel even if you choose to use them long-term.